 We are always happy to hear suggestions patients may have to improve the services we provide.
 We do try to give the best possible service but there may be times when you feel this is not happening.
 If you have a complaint about any aspect of the service you have received, please let us know.
-We operate a practice complaints procedure in line with national NHS guidelines; copies of the procedure are available from reception staff and our Practice Manager, Chris Anderson, will be happy to speak to you on any matter of concern.
+We operate a practice complaints procedure in line with national NHS guidelines; copies of the procedure are available from reception staff and our Practice Manager, Laure Flowerdew, will be happy to speak to you on any matter of concern.

 Patients should attend their appointments at the arranged time.
 If you are unable to attend an appointment, please help to reduce waiting times by cancelling it as soon as possible.
 When an appointment is not kept, this is noted in your medical records.